goldenstatedigitalnetwork/goldenstatedigitalnetwork.github.io/index.md

-GSDN providers offer free and cost recovery-based digital collections services such as:
+GSDN service providers offer free and cost recovery-based digital collections services such as:

 *   Digitization